Quantum state engineering by steering in the presence of errors: Dynamic errors

 \subsection{Error in the detector-system coupling strength}

 The detector-system coupling strength may fluctuate because of imperfect control.
-In this section, we will discuss how this type of error affects the actual final state of the steering protocol.
+This section discusses how this type of error affects the final state of the steering protocol.
 This error can be quenched or time-dependent.
 However, we shall see that the averaged dynamics of the system state will be described by the same LE as in the ideal steering case, with the dark state being the ideal target state, implying that the protocol is robust to this error.

 Without loss of generality, let us choose again the ONBs $\mathcal{B}_\oplus = \{\ket{\uparrow}, \ket{\downarrow}\}$ and $\mathcal{B}_d = \{\ket{\uparrow}, \ket{\downarrow}\}$, such that the interaction Hamiltonian is [cf. Eq.~\eqref{eq:Hds-proj}]